AbdulRafeyMubasshir/Blog-API/README.md

 # Blog API
 This repository contains the source code for a simple Blog API built using ASP.NET Core.
 The API provides endpoints to manage blog posts, comments, reactions, tags, post-tag relationships, and user authentication.

+The Blog API is a dynamic platform for creating, managing, and interacting with blog content.
+Users can add posts, comment on posts, express reactions, and explore posts through associated tags.
+It fosters a vibrant blogging community with features for content creation, interaction, and discovery.

 ## Getting Started
 To run the API locally or deploy it to a server, follow the steps below: